badlydrawnrob/anki/source/docs/highlight/index.md

 7. Add them to the bottom of the `Styling` box, and [edit them](https://github.com/badlydrawnrob/anki/issues/78).
 8. Repeat for all Anki flashcard card types

-#### Updates to Anki flashcards

-If you edit your colors this way, **changes will be lost every time** you download a new release of Anki Flashcards and import them to Anki.
-See below for a better way.

 ## Custom themes, `markdown->html` data files, and offline cards
-### A better way to manage our flashcards
+### A better way to manage our flashcards (and save our changes)

-> So far we've learned how to use colours, but we can do better!
-> Every time you update Anki Programming Flashcards, you'll lose changes.
+> So far we've learned how to use colours, but every time you update Anki Programming Flashcards (in Anki), you'll lose your changes.
+We can do better!

 Once you've levelled up your programming skills and the words "[clone](https://github.com/git-guides/git-clone)", "[fork](https://docs.github.com/articles/fork-a-repo)", "`npm`" and "[terminal](https://en.wikipedia.org/wiki/Command-line_interface)" don't scare you, you're just about ready to do something interesting: let's keep our themes up-to-date, save our changes, create cards at lightning speed _offline_ with Markdown, all with a few little tools ...